 In Digital Networks, MTU(Maximum Transfer Unit) is the parameter that decides the largest datagram transferred without being fragmented through the network.
 Below is an introduction to MTU as well as an explanation on how to calculate it.
 Also, find out its value in Windows and Linux and how to change them.

-The Maximum Transmission Unit (MTU) (maximum size of transfer unit) is a parameter that determines the longest datagram can be transmitted by an IP interface without needing to be fragmented into smaller units.
+The Maximum Transmission Unit (MTU) (maximum size of transfer unit) is a parameter that determines the longest datagram that can be transmitted by an IP interface without needing to be fragmented into smaller units.
 The MTU should be larger than the largest datagram you want to convey without being fragmented.
 More simply, the MTU defines the maximum size (in bytes) of the packet that can be transmitted at once.

 Values for different Internet protocols: